calmm-js/partial.lenses/README.md

 choose :: (Maybe a -> PartialLens s b) -> PartialLens s a -> PartialLens s b
 ```

-which is very similar to the type of the monadic bind operation.
+which is very similar to the type of a monadic bind operation.

 #### L.filter(predicate)